Shopping For a DAM

 5 min read

-With organizations investing more in their visuals, there’s an increased need to store them effectively – and ensure they’re always associated with the correct product data.
-This has organizations looking at additional solutions: namely, digital asset management (DAM) and product information management (PIM).
-But, with both solutions offering seemingly similar feature sets, companies are left wondering which of the two is best for them.
-And those that already have a PIM in place are left wondering – if I already have a PIM, do I really need a DAM?
+As organizations are investing more in their visuals, there’s an increased need to store them effectively – and ensure they’re always associated with the correct product data.
+This has organizations looking at additional solutions: namely, digital asset management software and product information management software.

 Although a DAM and PIM share similar benefits, they each serve a different core purpose.
 In this post, we’ll review the definition of PIM and DAM, the key differences between the two, and how they can work together to help your company thrive.